 Colonial U.S., Native American History

 Ph.D., Brandeis University, 1995

 I specialize in Colonial North American history, with emphasis on gender, colonization and the lives of Native Americans in seventeenth- and eighteenth-century New England.
 Throughout my career I have been devoted to creating learning communities, whether in my initial work in museums, or in my work at the university level with undergraduate and graduate education.
 My museums background gave me an abiding interest in material culture studies, memory studies and the work of public historians more generally, and I encourage students to do internships in a variety of public history settings.
-I try to read broadly, across disciplines.
-For my current research on dreams and visions in the seventeenth century, I'm reading a lot of anthropology and psychology, as well as early modern European history.
+I try to read broadly, across disciplines, with a particular attention to the history of religion and the history of the emotions.

 - History, Culture, and Community Memory in Native New England: Frank Speck and "Salvage Ethnography" in the Twentieth-Century Northeast